-Cryonics is the speculative practice of cooling people immediately upon the pronouncement of legal death, in the hope that at some future point, new technology may be able to resuscitate them, and restore the person to full health.
+Cryonics is the speculative practice of cooling people immediately upon the pronouncement of legal death, in the hope that at some future point, new technology may be able to resuscitate them and restore the person to full health, it is also a very expensive alternative to a traditional funeral.

 Although considered the stuff of science fiction, there have been many advances in the understanding and practicalities of the whole process, making cryonics an ever more realisable concept.
 While the odds of reanimation are questionable, medical advancements such as cloning and stem cell research are making the possibility of cryonics not so far-fetched.